dieselmachine/PfitzerPhotography/README.md

 View a live prototype of the site at https://pfitzer-photography.herokuapp.com.

+The admin site is viewable by visiting the repository's [admin site wiki page](https://github.com/Xoadra/PfitzerPhotography/wiki/Admin-Site).

+**Please note:** The images used in the prototype website are neither mine nor Ursula's.

 If you'd like to see the code for the prototype, make sure you are viewing the proto branch.

-**Please note:** The images used in the prototype website are neither mine nor Ursula's.

 ---